syncfusion-content/javascript-docs/js/api/ejSymbolPalette.md

 ### palettes `Array`
 {:#members:palettes}

-Collection of palette items
+An array of JSON objects, where each object represents a node/connector

 #### Default Value

-* null
+* []

 #### Example